How to Jack Up a Car to Change Oil?

 Once your car is lifted, make sure the stand is secure before getting under the vehicle.

-Is a Car Ramp Or Car Jack Better for an Oil Change?
+Is a Car Ramp Or a Car Jack Better for an Oil Change?

-If you’re planning on changing your own oil, you’re going to need to lift your car up somehow.
+If you’re planning on changing your own oil, you’ll need to lift your car somehow.
 The two most common ways to do this are with a car ramp or a car jack.
 But which is better?

 There are pros and cons to both methods.
 Car ramps are generally cheaper and easier to use, but they can be less stable than a jack.
 A car jack is more expensive and harder to use, but it’s more stable and can be used for other purposes as well (like changing a tire).